Guhanandan/Movie-Tickets-Booking/README.md

 # Movie-Tickets-Booking Application

 ### This project involves creating a web application for movie ticket booking with different functionalities for users and administrators.
-I only focussed on backend development.
+I only focussed on backend development by building APIs in NodeJS.

 # Tech Stack:
 ## Back-end: